DiseaseTranscriptomicsLab/voyAGEr/README.md

 ## Install and start running

-Please take into account that, in order to run voyAGEr's Shiny app, you must have previously run the pre-processing pipeline on GTEx count data and metadata (with restricted access).
+⚠️ Please take into account that, in order to run voyAGEr's Shiny app, you must have previously run the **pre-processing pipeline** on GTEx count data and metadata (with restricted access).
+This repository only hosts the code for the Shiny App.

 ### R Studio